RadioAstronomySoftwareGroup/pyuvdata/docs/tutorial.rst

 Tutorial
 ========

-In the examples below, output files are written to a temporary directory created during testing.
-By default they will write to the current working directory.
+By default, following the tutorial will write any files to the current working directory.
 Alternatively you can change the location the output files are saved to by changing the arguments to the ``os.path.join`` calls.
+When running the tutorial during test suite execution, output files are written to a temporary directory created by pytest.

 ------
 UVData